Macular Hole

 What is Macular Hole?

 When the vitreous (the gel-like substance inside the eye) ages and shrinks, it can pull on the thin tissue of the macula, causing a tear that can eventually form a small hole.
 Sometimes injury or long-term swelling can cause a macular hole.
 No specific medical problem is known to directly cause macular holes.
-Conditions that can increase chances of macular holes are:- Diabetic Eye Disease
+Conditions that can increase chances of macular holes are:

 - Detached Retina